akakie/OLLI-search/README.md

 The instructor (hereafter known as "I", "me", or "Lewy") will use his (I'm male) personal MacBook Pro running Mac OS X El Capitan, version 10.11.5 for examples and demonstrations.
 However, the principles of internet searching apply to any operating system including Windows.
 A Windows computer is available if people want to see how things are done using that OS.
 I have not used Windows in years, so do not expect amazing, wizardly tips.

 We will be looking at three levels of the internet: the Surface Web, the Deep Web, and the Dark Web.The surface web is the part that is searchable from sites like Google and similar search engines, which accumulate web addresses by crawling through thousands of web sites and building an index of words found at those sites.
 The Deep Web refers to online databases and other dynamic pages that cannot be indexed by common search engines like Google.
 These sites contain data which are accessed behind forms that provide access to details.
 The Dark Web contains data which people are trying to hide.
-Those people may be drug dealers, gun dealers, and others who may have nefarious reasons for keeping you out.
+Those people may be drug dealers, illegel weapons dealers, and others who may have nefarious reasons for keeping you out.
 We will discuss the dark web, but approach it with caution or, even better, stay away.
 Here be dragons.

-## Limitations:
+## Limitations
 Access to the internet is available from our classroom, but it is unlikely that everyone can connect at the same time.
 The instructor will use a separate connection so that he doesn't get locked out by network overload.

 Most of the capability to search the internet is dependent on software running on a remote computer.
 The search capabilities are only marginally related to to the browser you use.
 Your choice of browser will be touched on only lightly and is mostly decided by personal taste and ease of use.
 My primary browsers are Chrome, Firefox.
 I occasionally use Safari or Tor, both of which may be chosen for capabilities unique to what they do in specific circumstances.